accessibilitywars/zaw2/content/builds/hybrid-evoker.md

 ---

+**This is a build from the new expansion, Visions of Eternity, and is currently overperforming.
+Expect it to be balanced in the near future.**

 This build combines the concepts used in other Elementalist Inferno builds into the new Evoker elite specialization.

 Instead of taking {{ trait(id="2437" , name="Specialized Elements") }} like every other mono element Evoker build, this build uses {{ trait(id="2335" , name="Galvanic Enchantment") }}.